Transportation Energy Goal #1: Reduce Petroleum Consumption

 Resources by Type of Transportation

-The sections below list resources for the alternative fuel and vehicle technologies which are deemed by the 2011 CEP to be the most promising for deployment in Vermont.
+The sections below list resources for the alternative fuel and vehicle technologies that are deemed by the 2011 Comprehensive Energy Plan (CEP) to be the most promising for deployment in Vermont.

-A critical strategy explained in the 2011 CEP is the transition of Vermont's gas-powered light-duty vehicles (cars) to electric vehicles (EV).
-The PSD is collaborating with other state agencies under the Governor's Climate Cabinet to support the deployment of EVs throughout Vermont.
-The PSD, ANR, and VTrans are lead members of the statewide Drive Electric Vermont stakeholder group which is coordinated by the VEIC's Transportation Efficiency team.
-The PSD is also collaborating with the ACCD and the government of Quebec to establish an EV corridor along major highways connecting Vermont and Quebec.
-This "green corridor" involves establishing partnerships with private businesses to install and provide public access to electric vehicle charging stations in carefully chosen sites on or near our highways, for use by Vermonters and tourists.
+A critical strategy explained in the 2011 CEP is the transition of Vermont's gas-powered light-duty vehicles (cars) to electric vehicles (EVs).
+The Department of Public Service (PSD) is collaborating with other state agencies under the Governor's Climate Cabinet to support the deployment of EVs throughout Vermont.
+The PSD, Agency of Natural Resources (ANR), and VTrans are lead members of the statewide Drive Electric Vermont stakeholder group, which is coordinated by Vermont Energy Investment Corporation's (VEIC's) Transportation Efficiency team.
+The PSD is also collaborating with the Agency of Commerce & Community Development (ACCD) and the government of Quebec to establish an EV corridor along major highways connecting Vermont and Quebec.
+This "green corridor" involves establishing partnerships with private businesses to install and provide public access to electric vehicle charging stations in carefully chosen sites on or near highways, for use by Vermonters and tourists.

 - Drive Electric Vermont - This site includes a list of Vermont auto dealers who sell EVs.